CaptainCrowbar/unicorn-lib/unicorn/character.md

 The General Category property is commonly presented as a two-letter abbreviation.
 To avoid too many allocations of short strings, functions in this library that use GC represent it as a 16-bit integer, which simply contains the ASCII code points of the two letters.
-(These are declared in a namespace, instead of an `enum class`, to make integer comparisons easier.)

 * `namespace` **`GC`**
     * `enum` **`GC`**`: uint16_t`